 4. The Purchase Price.

-The buyer shall pay the hammer price together with a premium thereon of 15% plus VAT on the premium at the appropriate rate.
+The buyer shall pay the hammer price together with a premium thereon of 20% including VAT.

 5. Value Added Tax.

 Value Added Tax on the hammer price is imposed by law on all items affixed with an asterisk or double asterisk.
 Value Added Tax is charged at the appropriate rate prevailing by law at the date of sale and is payable by buyers of relevant Lots.
 (Please refer to "Information for Buyers" for a brief explanation of the VAT position).